 In fact, if you look closely at the summary chart above, we are largely facing a marketing rather than a technical challenge.
 Deliverability is more about the terrain of satisfaction and recipient commitment than on the quality of the sending platform, or the technical configuration.

 Understanding the concept of "destination

-On these 10 e-mail addresses, we see that we have 10 different domains.
-On the other hand, some areas belong to the same companies, and therefore use the same spam filters and reputation scores:
+Of these 7 email addresses, we have 7 different domains.
+On the other hand, some areas belong to the same companies, and therefore use the same anti-spam filters and reputation scores:

 Analyze delivery performance